 l receive Settlement Exchange Rate from BMRA;

+m. receive Secondary BM Unit Demand Volumes, Secondary BM Unit Delivered Volumes and Supplier BM Unit Non BM ABSVD from the SVAA;

-m. calculate TLMs;
+n. calculate TLMs;

-n. calculate payments and charges for BM action;
+o. calculate payments and charges for BM action;

-o. calculate Energy Imbalance Volumes for each Settlement Period and each Energy Account;
+p. calculate Energy Imbalance Volumes for each Settlement Period and each Energy Account;

-p. calculate charges and payments for Energy Imbalances by applying SBP and SSP to Energy Imbalance Volumes;
+q. calculate charges and payments for Energy Imbalances by applying SBP and SSP to Energy Imbalance Volumes;

-q. calculate Information Imbalance Volumes and charges;
+r. calculate Information Imbalance Volumes and charges;

-r. calculate Non-Delivery Charges;
+s. calculate Non-Delivery Charges;

-s. calculate the System Operator BM Charges and Residual Cashflow Reallocation Cashflows;
+t. calculate the System Operator BM Charges and Residual Cashflow Reallocation Cashflows;

-t. aggregate charges and payments by BSC Trading Party and charge type, and report to the FAA by 09.00 hours on the relevant Notification Dateiii) for each Emergency Instruction, receive Acceptance Data from the NETSO and take the appropriate actions, as authorised by BSCCo
+u. aggregate charges and payments by BSC Trading Party and charge type, and report to the FAA by 09.00 hours on the relevant Notification Date.

+iii) for each Emergency Instruction, receive Acceptance Data from the NETSO and take the appropriate actions, as authorised by BSCCo

 iv) for each Demand Control event, receive notice of such event from the BMRA or the NETSO.